-334. There are two stages to the Competition Assessment.
+393. There are two stages to the Competition Assessment.
 The first is a filter test which assesses whether there is a risk of a significant detrimental effect on competition.
 The second stage provides a full assessment.
 Table eleven below summarises the competition filter results:

-Table eleven: Competition Filter Test246
+Table eleven: Competition Filter Test

-Question Answer yes or no Q1 : In the market(s) affected by the new regulation, does any firm have more than 10% market share?
-Yes Q2 : In the market(s) affected by the new regulation, does any firm have more than 20% market share?
-Yes Q3 : In the market(s) affected by the new regulation, do the largest three firms together have at least 50% market share?
-Yes Q4 : Would the costs of the regulation affect some firms substantially more than others?
-Potentially Q5 : Is the regulation likely to affect the market structure, changing the number or size of firms?
-Potentially Q6 : Would the regulation lead to higher set-up costs for new or potential suppliers that existing suppliers do not have to meet?
-No Q7 : Would the regulation lead to higher ongoing costs for new or potential suppliers that existing suppliers do not have to meet?
-No Q8 : Is the sector categorised by rapid technological change?
-No Q9 : Would the regulation restrict the ability of suppliers to choose the price, quality, range or location of their products?
-Yes
+Question Answer yes or no Q1: In the market(s) affected by the new regulation, does any Yes firm have more than 10% market share?
+Q2: In the market(s) affected by the new regulation, does any Yes firm have more than 20% market share?
+Q3: In the market(s) affected by the new regulation, do the Yes largest three firms together have at least 50% market share?
+100 largest timee infins together have at least 50 % market share: Q4: Would the costs of the regulation affect some firms Potentially substantially more than others?
+Q5: Is the regulation likely to affect the market structure, Potentially changing the number or size of firms?
+Q6: Would the regulation lead to higher set-up costs for new or No potential suppliers that existing suppliers do not have to meet?
+140 potential suppliers that existing suppliers do not have to meet?
+Q7: Would the regulation lead to higher ongoing costs for new No or potential suppliers that existing suppliers do not have to meet?
+Q8: Is the sector categorised by rapid technological change?
+No Q9: Would the regulation restrict the ability of suppliers to Yes choose the price, quality, range or location of their products?

-246 This table has been completed based on an analysis of business enterprises with the following Standard Industrial Classification (SIC) code: 1101 (Distilling, rectifying and blending of spirits); 1105 (Manufacture of beer); 1103 (Manufacture of cider and other fruit wines); and 1106 (manufacture of malt).
+&lt;sup>309 This table has been completed based on an analysis of business enterprises with the following Standard Industrial Classification (SIC) code: 1101 (Distilling, rectifying and blending of spirits); 1105 (Manufacture of beer); 1103 (Manufacture of cider and other fruit wines); and 1106 (manufacture of malt).

-335. In view of the answers above, the second stage of the competition assessment has also been completed.
+394. In view of the answers above, the second stage of the competition assessment has also been completed.